 So I started a series on Jenny Far Away: New Zealand Walks for Wimps.

 If you want to do any of the Great Walks you can google the name and you’ll find a ton of info about it.
 There’s everything from the DOC website or a site specifically for that walk to Tripadvisor reviews and personal blog posts about peoples’ experiences.
 You don’t even have to do the walk yourself, you can just do it vicariously through other people.

 But what if you want to know about a shorter hike, such as the Big Totara Walk?
 All you can find is the most bare-bones info.
 That’s where I come in.

 Maybe you don’t need to know as much.
 After all, you don’t need to be nearly as prepared for a three hour hike as you do for a three day one.
-But still, info can be helpful and there have been times that I’ve wished I’d been told things beforehand, so I’m going to tell you all you need to know about these walks.
+But still, info can be helpful and there have been times that I’ve wished I’d been told things beforehand, so I’m going to tell you all you need to know about these New Zealand walks.
 At least the ones I’ve done.

 I’ll tell you the distance (if known), official time the walk is supposed to take, as well as my own time.
 Keep in mind that I do go slowly, and often stop to admire a view, have lunch, take pictures, and look at birds.
 So for any walk where the official time is more than about half an hour, my time is always longer.
 Sometimes a lot longer!

 I’ll also give a description of the track, any tricky details of getting there, and anything else I think you might need to know.